mrikoarafi/Mrikoarafi/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning Node JS, Express JS, Vue JS, React JS
+- 🌱 I’m currently learning Node JS, Express JS, Vue JS, MySQL
-- 📫 How to reach me: ali.farhan160@gmail.com
+- 📫 How to reach me: mriko.arafi@gmail.com

 **Languages and Tools:**